Jafar Shafaghat: The victory of the Islamic Revolution in February 1979

 In early January 1979, the Shah appointed Shapour Bakhtiar to the post of prime minister, who began to search for a candidate for the post of Minister of War.
 Initially, the candidacy of General Fereydoun Djam was considered, but he refused.
 Then the choice fell on General Jafar Shafaghat, one of his closest assistants to the Shah and the former head of the Imperial Guard.

 General Shafaghat was the only high-ranking officer of the Iranian Shah's army (out of 27 who were present at the Supreme Military Council of Iran) who refused to sign a document on the surrender of the army to the revolutionary forces in February 1979 and deleted his name from the list.
 This manifesto of the highest ranks of the army contributed to the easy victory of the Islamic Revolution.

-After the fall of the Shah's power and the establishment of an Islamic regime, it was falsely reported that General Shafaghat was detained, but after a while he was released.
-However General Shafaghat was in hiding and never detained.
+After the fall of the monarchy and the establishment of an Islamic regime, it was falsely reported that General Shafaghat was detained, but after a while he was released.
+However General Shafaghat was in hiding and was never detained.
 Jafar Shafaghat fled to France in 1980.

-Jafar Shafaghat died on February 4, 2001, in the southern French city of Nice, at the age of 85, where he was buried.
+Jafar Shafaghat died on 4 February 2001, in the southern French city of Nice, at the age of 85, where he was buried.